Gentoro-OneMCP/onemcp/cli/README.md

 # Create a handbook for your service
 onemcp handbook init my-service

-# Configure authentication
+# Configure authentication for services used by this handbook
-onemcp service auth my-service
+onemcp service auth my-service-api

+# Set as current handbook
+onemcp handbook use my-service

 # Start chatting
 onemcp chat